-The following chapters were written and refined during a 3-year grant project undertaken by the Archives of American Art, Smithsonian Institution, from 2012-2015 with funding from the Council on Library and Information Resources “Hidden Collections” grant program.
-More information about that project is available on AAA’s website at Uncovering Hidden Audiovisual Media Documenting Postmodern Art, including all of the finding aids for the 12 project collections processed during the project.
+The following chapters were originally written as part of a workflow development and processing project at the Archives of American Art, Smithsonian Institution from 2012-2015, with funding from the Council on Library and Information Resources “Hidden Collections” grant program.
+For more information including links to the finding aids for the project collections, see Uncovering Hidden Audiovisual Media.

-The guidelines were written to help archivists plan and undertake arrangement and description of manuscript collections containing archival sound recordings and moving image materials.
-They include AV-specific processing guidelines and tools for assessment of collections prior to processing (Chapter 1), expectations of the archivist for different levels of processing (Chapter 2), re-housing media and seating it in collection containers (Chapter 3), archival arrangement (Chapter 4), describing media in finding aids according to EAD 2002 and DACS (Chapter 5), and identifying and dating archival audiovisual formats (Chapter 6).
+The guidelines were written to help archivists with arrangement and description of archival collections containing sound recordings and moving image materials in obsolete analog formats.
+They supplement the Archives’s general collections processing manual with audiovisual-specific guidelines, including tools for assessment of AV in collections (Chapter 1), strategies for processing AV to different levels (Chapter 2), guidelines for re-housing media objects and seating them in collection containers (Chapter 3), archival arrangement (Chapter 4), describing media in finding aids according to DACS and EAD2002 (Chapter 5), and resources for identifying obsolete audiovisual formats (Chapter 6).

 Each of these chapters was written for local use at the Archives of American Art, but it is hoped that they will be useful to other repositories.
 Users of these guidelines elsewhere should expect to adapt them to local processing policies, storage practices, descriptive practices, and procedures for research access.

 These guidelines advise against certain common default practices for arranging and describing audiovisual material, such as including detailed technical specifications in archival description, arranging all the audiovisual material in a mixed media collection by format, and describing audiovisual media at the item level.
 Instead, these guidelines support the goal of conveying an understanding the AV material in the context of the collection as efficiently as possible.
 Practically speaking, that means that description must provide enough information to enable: